 (Factslides)

-As one of the lesser known (or forgotten) Facebook facts, the platform initially dubbed their ubiquitous Like button as the Awesome button.
+As one of the lesser-known (or forgotten) Facebook facts, the platform initially dubbed its ubiquitous Like button as the Awesome button.
 After all, Zuckerberg and his roommates were college students when they founded Facebook.

 (Parade)

 The list of these languages covers the world’s major languages—most of the languages spoken by millions of people.
-Admittedly, some of these languages are also just different variations of the same one, which is why there are a few English languages on the list.
+Admittedly, some of these languages are also just different variations of the same one, which is why there are a few variants of the English language on the list.

 Just in case you’ve ever wondered what’s up with Facebook’s ubiquitous blue color scheme.